mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 characteristic is representative of the information programmed into it and even low-end robots can have high Education scores.
-Most robots have Social Standing characteristics of 0 as they are not social creations but there are some exceptions, usually high- end models running advanced Intellect programs.
+Most robots have Social Standing characteristics of 0 as they are not social creations but there are some exceptions, usually high-end models running advanced Intellect programs.
 Drones do not have Social Standing but in cases where they are used to engage in diplomacy or other social intercourse the operator can use his own Social Standing score.